 Quality Engineer

-The quality engineer coordinates between multiple areas and provides direction for the team members.
+The quality engineer coordinates between multiple areas and directs the team members.
 They evaluate product/process change requests to ensure the quality is not compromised.
 Quality engineers evaluate, develop, and implement improvements.
-They compile and analyze data, and complete data collection, entry and documentation.
-They supervise execution of work within the shop activities (i.e. manage personnel, delegate tasks, and evaluate welds).
+They compile and analyze data, and complete data collection, entry, and documentation.
+They supervise the execution of work within the shop activities (i.e., manage personnel, delegate tasks, and evaluate welds).

 Welding Engineer

-If you want to get a taste for Welding and Fabrication Technology, start with one of the following degree-specific courses:
+If you are interested in Welding and Fabrication Technology, start with one of the following major-specific courses

 Related Majors